sigstore/cosign/README.md

 {"Critical":{"Identity":{"docker-reference":""},"Image":{"Docker-manifest-digest":"sha256:87ef60f558bad79beea6425a3b28989f01dd417164150ab3baab98dcbf04def8"},"Type":"cosign container image signature"},"Optional":null}
 ```

-## `Cosign` is 1.0!

-This means the core feature set of `cosign` is considered ready for production use.
-This core set includes:

-### Key Management

-* fixed, text-based keys generated using `cosign generate-key-pair`
-* cloud KMS-based keys generated using `cosign generate-key-pair -kms`
-* keys generated on hardware tokens using the PIV interface using `cosign piv-tool`
-* Kubernetes-secret based keys generated using `cosign generate-key-pair k8s://namespace/secretName`

-### Artifact Types

-* OCI and Docker Images
-* Other artifacts that can be stored in a container registry, including:
-  * Tekton Bundles
-  * Helm Charts
-  * WASM modules
-  * eBPF modules
-  * (probably anything else, feel free to add things to this list)
-* Text files and other binary blobs, using `cosign sign-blob`

 ### What ** is not ** production ready?

 While parts of `cosign` are stable, we are continuing to experiment and add new features.
 The following feature set is not considered stable yet, but we are committed to stabilizing it over time!

-#### Anything under the `COSIGN_EXPERIMENTAL` environment variable

-* Integration with the `Rekor` transparency log
-* Keyless signatures using the `Fulcio` CA

 #### Formats/Specifications